PhenomML/Stats285_F23/hw5_instructions.md

 `hw5_cluster.sh` is a bash script using `sbatch` commands which, again, at first glance looks similar to your earlier single-instance homework.
 In fact, some of the `#SBATCH` directives are different.
 Once the cluster server is running, it asks SLURM to give it more processors.
 If they are available, SLURM complies.
 The cluster server can actually be smaller than the nodes it requests to calculate its answers.
 All it does is dole out parameters and save DataFrames locally and to the cloud.

-### Reduce task
+### `hw5_analysis.ipynb` Reduce task

-The computer activity is rounded out by the reduce step.
-TBD.
+The reduce step is implemented by `hw5_reduce.ipynb`.
 This involves loading your data into a notebook and then finishing the Tall & Skinny SVD.

 #### Getting Database Access Credentials onto your laptop and Farmshare account

 1. Open a terminal window on your laptop.
 In the shell, run this command:
     `echo -n -e "\033]0;LAPTOP\007"`

-2. Login to FarmShare. [or Sherlock, if you have an account there]  In the shell, run this command:
+2. Open another terminal window.
+Login to FarmShare. [or Sherlock, if you have an account there]  In the shell, run this command:
     `echo -n -e "\033]0;FARMSHARE\007"`

-3. Download the security credentials from the Canvas system.
+3. [LAPTOP WEB BROWSER] Download the security credentials from Canvas > Files > Howmework.
 (On Mac, the file will end up in your `~/Downloads/` directory.)

-4. On your laptop at your login directory:
+4. [LAPTOP terminal] On your laptop at your login directory:
 	`mkdir .config/gcloud`
 	`cp ~/Downloads/stanford-stats-285-donoho-0dc233389eb9.json ~/.config/gcloud/`

-5. On FarmShare at your login directory:
+5. [FARMSHARE terminal] On FarmShare at your login directory:
 	`mkdir .config/gcloud`
 	`scp  ~/Downloads/stanford-stats-285-donoho-0dc233389eb9.json su_id@rice.stanford.edu:~/.config/gcloud/`

-#### Running code on a server
+#### Running code on a FarmShare/Sherlock

+*the following commands are all inside the [FARMSHARE terminal] window*

 1. Clone the HW repository.
 (Note: Its name has changed.):
 	`git clone https://github.com/adonoho/Stats285_F23`